Brent: Hey, Jon, how’s it going?

 Brent: OK, so, anyway, I just created a brand new Google account for that thing we were talking about, and I then created a YouTube channel for it, using the new Google account.
+But then I wondered if it is legal to buy youtube subscribers, but cast that thought aside as fast as it had come.
 THEN, I logged into Google+ under my own, personal Google account and created a business page there for it.

 Jon: So what’s the problem?
 Sounds great.